-For several years, there has been a trend towards promoting competition among sickness funds, in certain countries.
-While France and Japan have not established any policies to promote competition, the Netherlands and Germany are increasingly moving in this direction.
-Sickness funds in both of these countries have opened up and their risk structure compensation schemes have been developed to ensure fair competition between sickness funds.
+For several years, a trend towards promoting competition among sickness funds has been identified in certain countries.
+While France and Japan have not established any policies to promote competition, the Netherlands and Germany are increasingly moving towards competition.
+Sickness funds in these both countries have opened up and their risk structure compensation schemes have been developed to ensure fair competition between sickness funds.
 It is difficult to empirically assess the effect of the introduction of competition in these countries.
-Both countries report that, thus far, sickness funds are not sufficiently able to influence the decisive parameters for competition such as contribution rates, provided services and quality of services.
+Both countries report that, so far, sickness funds are not sufficiently able to influence the decisive parameters for competition such as contribution rates, provided services and quality of services.
 Although the framework for competition in both countries is not fully developed yet, they have certainly taken the initial step towards more competition.
 While the Netherlands and Germany regard competition as their means towards more efficiency in health care systems, France and Japan maintain a more regulated organisational framework for sickness funds.
 Citizens in these countries have no choice between sickness funds and therefore there is no competition between them.
-The four countries are obviously moving in two different directions and it is yet to be proved whether one will be more successful than the other.
+The four countries are obviously moving in two different directions and it is yet to be proved that one will be more successful than the other.